chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/common/razor-syntax/razor-templates.md

 <p>You have a pet named <strong>K-9</strong>.</p>
 ```

-# Use an Inline Razor Template as a Method Argument
+# use an inline razor template as a method argument
 Like this:
 ```html
 @using Microsoft.AspNetCore.Html